MattKevan/uxlift/tools/collaboration.md

 ---
 title: Collaboration
-description: Work better with others using these tools
+intro: Work better with others using these tools
-icon:
 layout: tool-listing
-section: Tools
 ---